Pizza Turkey Burgers

 I love making turkey burgers because they are healthier than their beef counterpart (don’t get me wrong–love those too!).
 You can add so many different flavors to ground turkey to make the burgers your own.
 Greek, Asian, Italian, whatever your heart desires.

 You can use turkey to make delicious meatballs, too.
 Have you tried these baked Italian-style turkey meatballs or Greek meatballs?
 Oven meatballs are so easy to make, with no added oil for frying because they’re baked in the oven.
 You don’t have to flip them either.
-They’d be delicious on a bun, too.
+They’re delicious on a bun, too.
+I love meatball subs!

 I usually make my turkey burgers with parsley, onion, cumin, and a bit of cayenne, but today I’m bringing you something a little different, pizza turkey burgers.